You should paint sash windows about every 4 years to keep them looking great!

-If you need to paint sash windows theres a a few things you need to check first.
+Before painting sash windows there’s a a few things you need to check first.

 Scrape out any loose rotten wood and leave the sash window exposed in the air for a couple of days (hopefully it doesn’t rain!), this will dry it out some more for you.
 After a couple of days has passed you can now apply some wet rot hardener to the exposed rotten areas.
 The wet rot hardener does exactly what it says on the tin – it makes the wet rod hard.
 If its hardened you can fill it, if its filled without the wet rot hardener then the filler won’t bond with the old rotten wood, the rain will get in again and just make matters worse!

 Once the priming has been completed and left to dry, usually over night, you can then start undercoating.
-For these sash windows in the picture above we used one coat of an oil based undercoat followed by two coats of an oil based eggshell, in this case it was Sandtext exterior eggshell that was used.
+For this sash window we used two coats of an oil based undercoat followed by one coats of an oil based gloss, in this case it was Sikkens Rubbol Satura.